ianxm/gimp-comic-book/readme.md

     If there is a selection, we save it to a channel and dismiss it.
 It is used later when we index the colors.

-    Edge detection seems to work best on an image sized in the 1500 to 4000 range, so we enlarge or shrink our image if needed.
+    Edge detection seems to work best on images at least 1500 px wide, so we enlarge the image if needed.
 If we enlarge an image significantly, we also sharpen it because enlarging an image can cause it to blur.
     If we enlarge it at the beginning we shrink it back to its original size at the end.

-    Then we go through two steps of blurring and sharpening the image.
-    Both operations run with thresholds to prevent the loss of edges.
-The overall effect is to reduce noise, which is especially problematic in low light photos.
+    Then we go through `Blur Cycles` steps of blurring and sharpening the image.
+The overall effect is to reduce noise, which is especially problematic in low light photos, but higher values quickly lead to blurry results so use this sparingly.

     The next thing we do to the image is to lighten it.
 We apply `curves` and then a `softglow` filter.
 We skip both of these if the